w3c/wai-intro-atag/content/social-media.md

   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
         I used to be able to manage my client’s social media profile.
-The  tool updated and broke most of the the accessibility features.
+The  tool updated and broke most of the accessibility features.
 I am no longer able to do my job.
       </q></span></p>
     </li>
     <li>